maxou75/KanopyTest/README.md

 ### Usage
 * The first activity allows you to find GitHub repositories by their names.
-* Click on an item repositories list to display its 30 last commits.
+* Click on an item of the repositories list to display its 30 last commits.
 * On the new activity, you can filter commits by committer name and/or message content.
 * When you select a commit, a new activity appears to show its details.
 * You can click on a user avatar to access its details through the web browser.